shihankanungo/shihankanungo.github.io/mop.md

 <details>
 <summary><b>Rest Day 1, Team contest, drama continues, Leo Hong.</b></summary>
 <br>
 Today was a rest day between TSTST 1 and 2.
 Instead of the AM Classes, we had a Team Contest.
+My team consisted of Oron, Tiger, Grant, Karn, and Brian (from Singapore).
 <details>
 <summary><b>Team Contest Logistics</b></summary>
    It is like a GUTS round, except with olympiad problems&mdash;so you start with 3 problems.
 Every time you solve a problem you go into a different room and present your solution to one of the graders.
 If they buy it then its marked as solved and you can get the next problem (so you always have 3 unsolved problems to work on).
 </details>
-My team consisted of Oron, Tiger, Grant, Karn, and Brian (an international from Singapore).
 Everyone except me and Brian were geo mains, which was kind of funny.
 I spent a lot of time on problem 2, which was a very tricky combo problem.
 Grant was working on it, and then Tiger also tried it with me.
 I was finally able to get it, and I’m proud of my solution.
 I then spent the remainder of the time on an inequality, which I used Lagrange Multipliers on.
 I got really close, but I was not able to resolve the last inequality (which was pretty much just a bash) in time to present my solution to the graders.
 <br><br>
 We also had a class on the derivatives on polynomials.
 Unfortunately I got stuck on one problem and I was not able to get it.
 <br><br>